‘This Is Us’ Recap: Why It Was Important To Revisit The Birth Of ‘The Big 3’ [Spoilers]

 — Mandy Moore (@TheMandyMoore) January 17, 2017

-Viewers also got to see the intense love Jack has for his wife, and how he will go to any lengths to make her happy.
-Despite his character being drawn as a perfect husband and father, Milo Ventimiglia, who plays Jack, explains that he is still a flawed man, and isn’t perfect by any means.
+Viewers also got to see the intense love Jack has for his wife and how he will go to any lengths to make her happy.
+Despite his character being drawn as a perfect husband and father, Milo Ventimiglia, who plays Jack, explains that he is still a flawed man and isn’t perfect by any means.

 “I think for all the praise that Jack gets from his wife, from his kids or even people on the audience side about what a great father or husband he is, Jack is still a flawed man.
 We will see that,” Ventimiglia said.
 “He has his demons.
 He has his battles, but he loves his wife and he loves his kids.
 He’s very simple in his life.
 He’s a very simple man in his life.
 He loves his wife and his kids and that’s his world.”